davidcsi/terraform/healthchecks/README.md

 ---

 I could have created them one by one, but that's not very efficient or practical.
-I tried creating an arraym but using arrays would simply create a list and if we then changed the servers or the order of the list or removed one, ti would all go to hell...
+I tried creating an array but using arrays would simply create a list and if we then changed the servers or the order of the list or removed one, it would all go to hell...

-So, long story short, I create a map of maps in the variables.tf file like so:
+So, long story short, I created a map of maps in the variables.tf file like so:
 ```
 variable "servers" {
     default = {